 How the Test Works

-Using SLHV’s 64-slice CT scan, technologists will create a clear, two-dimensional view of the heart and arteries.
+Using St. Louis Heart and Vascular’s 64-slice CT scan, technologists will create a clear, two-dimensional view of the heart and arteries.
 These images are analyzed for the presence of calcium within the arteries.
 Although the actual scan time is about 20 to 30 seconds, the whole process takes about 15 minutes.
-For questions about the scan, call us at (314) 218-9656.

 Patients Who Benefit